aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-markdown/_index.md

 ### **Convert Images Sequentially**

 If you want the images to appear individually one after the other in the resulting markdown, you have to choose the sequential option.
-This Java code shows you how to convert a presentation containing images to markdown:
+This PHP code shows you how to convert a presentation containing images to markdown:

 ```php
   $pres = new Presentation("pres.pptx");